jayrajmulani/terraform-gcp-ci-cd/README.md

 1. Terraform allows us to define and manage infrastructure as code, ensuring consistent and repeatable infrastructure provisioning.
 This eliminates discrepancies between development and production environments.
 2. It automates the provisioning and configuration of infrastructure, reducing manual deployment processes, mitigating human errors, and accelerating deployment times.
 3. We integrate terraform with testing frameworks to validate infrastructure configurations, reducing the risk of deploying defective infrastructure.
-4. We can also trigger the deployment pipeline in response to monitoring events to scale up / down resources to adjust the load and re-provision resources in case of server crashes.
+4. We can also trigger the deployment pipeline in response to monitoring events to scale up / down resources, to adjust the load and re-provision resources in case of server crashes.

 Apart from these, human intervention may be required for the following: